hpca-uji/SpMV-CNN-Model/README.md

 for this specific processor.

-The training and testing dataset along with the resulting models/weights and results can be downloaded from: https://bit.ly/2ZHsuVI
+The training and testing dataset along with the resulting models/weights and results can be downloaded from https://bit.ly/2ZHsuVI

 ### Obtaining your own dataset